terrafying/OctoPrint-Klipper/README.md

 # OctoPrint-Klipper

 My version of a Docker image for running [OctoPrint] and [Klipper] in a single container.
-Included a few plugins I find useful.
+Includes a few plugins I find useful.

 Big thanks to [sillyfrog](https://github.com/sillyfrog) for laying the groundwork for this image.